 What could possibly be more fun than a root canal and a crown, or an extraction, implant, and crown?

-This morning a patient came into our office, a patient that we had not seen for years.
-She had, for convenience reasons, changed dentists to an office closer to her home years ago, and we were naturally saddened to have lost her as a member of our patient family.
+This morning a patient came into our dental office, a patient that we had not seen for years.
+She had, for convenience reasons, changed dentists to a dental office closer to her home years ago, and we were naturally saddened to have lost her as a member of our patient family.
 So I was uplifted to see her on the schedule for today.

 I explained to her how, if all the biting pressure is focused on one or two teeth, the nerve tissue in and around that tooth, or teeth, goes on “high alert”, and responds with both greater intensity and to lesser stimuli than normal.
 I also mentioned that a crack in the tooth does not heal, but only gets worse, which was the opposite of her situation with this tooth.
 And the complete absence of any swelling or draining abscess or gum problems led me to believe that there was nothing really amiss with the nerve.

-One of the major advantages to having undergone extensive post-graduate studies in a variety of dental specialties is that it allows a perspective on problem, and more tools to treat effectively, with minimal time and expense and discomfort for the patient.
+One of the major advantages of having undergone extensive post-graduate studies in a variety of dental specialties is that it allows a perspective on problems and more tools to treat effectively, with minimal time and expense and discomfort for the patient.
 “When all you have is a hammer”, the saying goes, “everything looks like a nail”.
-Well, over the years we have constantly added to our tool bag, and can work more effectively than ever before to correct the problems, and not just to treat symptoms.
+Well, over the years we have constantly added to our tool bag and can work more effectively than ever before to correct the problems, and not just to treat symptoms.

 The patients universally appreciate this conservative, minimally invasive, approach to their health, comfort, and appearance.
 And everyone, not just the patient, sleeps better at night for it.